A gift in your will

 If you would prefer your legacy gift to remain confidential, St Antony’s will respect and guarantee your anonymity.

-Please let the Development Office know if you have already included St Antony’s in your will by returning the pledge form which you can find in the back of this brochure.
+Please let the Development Office know if you have already included St Antony’s in your will.
 Knowing your intentions will assist the College in its long term planning.

 Making a pledge

 It is very important when making a will to ensure that your wishes can be carried out as you intend.
 Whichever type of legacy you decide is right, it is essential to seek advice from your solicitor.
-If you decide to leave a legacy to St Antony’s, we would be grateful if you could let us know by completing the pledge form which you can find as a supplement to this brochure.
+If you decide to leave a legacy to St Antony’s, we would be grateful if you could let us know.

 The most common types of legacies are:

 - A residuary (or percentage) legacy is a gift of all or part of what is left of your estate after settlement of all debts, taxes, costs and other legacies.
 This has the advantage of automatically keeping up with inflation.

 - A pecuniary (or monetary) legacy involves leaving a specific sum of money.
 You can arrange for the gift to be increased in line with inflation.

 - A reversionary legacy reverts to a second beneficiary when the original beneficiary dies.
 This gift has the advantage of providing for your family first and then benefitting St Antony’s.